dojo/docs/dojox/form/manager/_NodeMixin.rst

 Lifecycle
 ---------

 Lifecycle methods are part of every widget.
 They are used to initialize and destroy a widget.
-If you mix `dojox.form.manager._Mixin`_ in your own widget, make sure that this methods are not overwritten.
+If you mix `dojox.form.manager._Mixin`_ in your own widget, make sure that these methods are not overwritten.
 If you overwrite them, make sure to call ``this.inherited(arguments)`` at the appropriate place, so they can initialize/destroy the widget properly.

 destroy
 ~~~~~~~